ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-intro.md

 # A Practical Introduction to Sparse Primary Indexes in ClickHouse

-In this article we are going to do a deep dive into ClickHouse indexing.
+In this guide we are going to do a deep dive into ClickHouse indexing.
 We will illustrate and discuss in detail:
 - [how indexing in ClickHouse is different from traditional relational database management systems](./sparse-primary-indexes-design#an-index-design-for-massive-data-scales)
 - [how ClickHouse is building and using a table’s sparse primary index](./sparse-primary-indexes-design#a-table-with-a-primary-key)
 - [what some of the best practices are for indexing in ClickHouse](./sparse-primary-indexes-multiple)

-You can optionally execute all ClickHouse SQL statements and queries given in this article by yourself on your own machine.
+You can optionally execute all ClickHouse SQL statements and queries given in this guide by yourself on your own machine.
 For installation of ClickHouse and getting started instructions, see the [Quick Start](../../../quick-start.mdx).

 :::note
-This article is focusing on ClickHouse sparse primary indexes.
+This guide is focusing on ClickHouse sparse primary indexes.

 For ClickHouse <a href="https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/mergetree/#table_engine-mergetree-data_skipping-indexes" target="_blank">secondary data skipping indexes</a>, see the [Tutorial](../skipping-indexes.md).